Mohammed Rafi: Personal life

 Rafi married twice; his first marriage was to his cousin, Bashira Bibi, which took place in his ancestral village.
 The marriage ended when his first wife refused to live in India following the killing of her parents during the riots of the Partition of India and moved to Lahore, Pakistan.
 His second marriage was to Bilquis Bano.

 Rafi had four sons and three daughters; his first son, Saeed, was from his first marriage.
 Rafi's hobbies included playing badminton, carrom, and flying kites.
 He was a teetotaller and abstained from smoking and he stayed away from parties in the industry.

-According to Mohammed Rafi Voice of a Nation, a book authorised by Rafi's son Shahid, described him as "a gentle, calm and demeanour persona who remained humble, selfless, ego-less, devoted, God-fearing, and family-loving gentleman in his life."
+According to Mohammed Rafi Voice of a Nation, a book authorised by Rafi's son Shahid, described him as "a gentle, and calm demeanour persona who remained humble, selfless, ego-less, devoted, God-fearing, and family-loving gentleman in his life."
 Rafi was noted for not sending anyone he met back empty-handed.
 He contributed to the society by helping people through his charity and notable deeds.